hotrodorm/hotrod/README.md

 In this example the entries are sorted by max time in descending order.

 The following rankings are built-in in Torcs and can be activated programmatically.
-When multiple rankings are active, each maintains its own separate data:
+When multiple rankings are active, each one maintains its own separate statistics:

 - By Highest Response Time (active by default)
 - By Highest Impact